Ganesh01110/dsa_and_logical_qsns/README.md

- Bunch of dsa and logical questions.
+ Bunch of dsa and logical questions